Demanufacture (album): Album information

 Demanufacture is a concept album about a man's struggles against a machine-controlled government, with each song a chapter in his life.
 The band stated the album took its inspiration from the movie The Terminator.

 This album was originally mixed by its producer Colin Richardson, who had performed both duties on the band's debut album.
 However, differences between the band and producer emerged over the mix, with Richardson wishing not to stray too far from Soul of a New Machine.
 In the 2005 re-release liner notes, Monte Conner notes Richardson's focus on the guitars at the expense of the electronics, and suggests that this is the reason for the rejection of Richardson's mix.
 The final mix for the album was subsequently performed by Greg Reely, Rhys Fulber and the band.
 The Richardson mixes of "Zero Signal" and "Body Hammer" were later released on the Hatefiles compilation.

 The album was recorded at Bearsville Studios in rural New York.
 Also in residence at the studio was Bon Jovi, recording their album These Days.
 Fear Factory were in the studio next door and one of Bon Jovi's engineers asked them to turn the sound down, as it was bleeding into Bon Jovi's drum mics, during Bon Jovi's recording sessions.

-After the release of the album, some critics and observers suggested that drummer Raymond Herrera had in fact used a drum machine, due to the often blistering speed and machine-like precision of the drumming, most notably on the bass drums.
+After the release of the album, some critics and observers suggested that drummer Raymond Herrera had in fact used a drum machine, due to the often blistering speed and machine-like precision of the drumming, most notably on the kick drums.
 He records, however, with a click track to keep time.
-He is also known to use triggers on his drum sets for the purpose of keeping the sound of his drums consistent, particularly bass drums, regardless of how hard they are struck.
+He is also known to use triggers on his drum sets for the purpose of keeping the sound of his drums consistent, particularly kick drums, regardless of how hard they are struck.
 This is a common strategy used by metal drummers when playing at such speeds, as relatively few drummers are able to achieve such rapid and consistent notes without the use of triggers.

 Samples, loops, and electronic textures were handled by Rhys Fulber throughout the album, with Reynor Diego contributing additional samples and keyboard parts.
 The music for "A Therapy for Pain" was originally written as the opening for "Echoes of Innocence" from the then-unreleased Concrete album.
 The outro passage was inspired by John Carpenter, Hijokaidan, and Aphex Twin.
-The use of organ in "Dog Day Sunrise" was inspired from a in-joke between Diego and Bell about The Doors.
+The use of organ in "Dog Day Sunrise" was inspired from an in-joke between Diego and Bell about The Doors.
 During post-production work with Richardson, Bell performed and added the organ parts to the track.

 The opening riff of the title track was voted 19th in Total Guitar's list of "The Heaviest Riffs of all Time".
 The opening sample for "Pisschrist" and "Zero Signal" are both taken from Terminator 2: Judgment Day.
 Concrete also had a track named "Piss Christ", but the two bear no similarities other than the title.